mattrussell2/gradescope-autograder/README.md

 | `REGISTRY_PASS_VARNAME` | `GHPAT` | Variable name of the environment variable which holds the password/access token to login to the `CONTAINER_REMOTE`.

 Note that in this case `GHUNAME` and `GHPAT` are the names of environment variables (NOT the values of the variables themselves).
 So with this example you'd need `export GHUNAME='myghubusername'` in your `~/.bashrc`, etc. Make sure to run `source ~/.bashrc` after editing the file.

-5. If you don't have `Docker Desktop`, install it: https://www.docker.com/products/docker-desktop/.

 ### Build and deploy the container
 Once you've updated the `etc/autograder_config.ini` and `etc/docker_config.ini` files with the necessary variables, and have put the necessary exports in your `~/.bashrc` file, run: